The Natural (Mic Geronimo album)

 The Natural is the debut studio album by American rapper Mic Geronimo.
-It was released on October 17, 1995, via Blunt Recordings/TVT Records.
-Production was handled by Mark Sparks, Buckwild, Irv Gotti, Da Beatminerz and Chyskillz.
-It features guest appearances from Royal Flush, Murder Inc., O.C. and the Lost Boyz.
+It was released on November 28, 1995, via Blunt Recordings/TVT Records.
+The album was prodcued by Mark Sparks, Buckwild, Irv Gotti, Da Beatminerz, and Chyskillz.
+It features guest appearances from Royal Flush, Murder Inc., O.C., and the Lost Boyz.
 It peaked at number 144 on the Billboard 200.
 The album spawned four singles: "Shit's Real", "Masta I.C.", "The Natural" and "Wherever You Are".